kite-sdk/kite-examples/logging/README.md

      value of the `tier1.sinks.sink-1.serializer` property from `org.apache.flume.serialization.AvroEventSerializer$Builder` to `org.apache.flume.sink.hdfs.AvroEventSerializer$Builder` since this version of Flume has a built-in HDFS sink for writing Avro data files.
-   * If you are running __Flume 1.3.0 or earlier,__ you must instead use the CDK event serializer module to support writing Flume events as Avro data files in HDFS.
+   * If you are running __Flume 1.3.0 or earlier,__ you must instead use the Kite event serializer module to support writing Flume events as Avro data files in HDFS.
-       * [Download the JAR file](https://repository.cloudera.com/artifactory/libs-release-local/com/cloudera/cdk/cdk-flume-avro-event-serializer/0.8.1/cdk-flume-avro-event-serializer-0.8.1.jar) (you may need to change the URL to reflect the CDK version you're using).
+       * [Download the JAR file](https://repository.cloudera.com/artifactory/libs-release-local/com/cloudera/cdk/cdk-flume-avro-event-serializer/0.8.1/cdk-flume-avro-event-serializer-0.8.1.jar) (you may need to change the URL to reflect the Kite version you're using).
        * Install that JAR file by copying it to the `/usr/lib/flume-ng/lib/` directory

 *   __Start a Flume agent__